MshariAlsayari/Easy-List-Compose/README.md

 ## Introduction
-This is an Android Library that's implemented in compose to help tp ypu to build a RecyclerView with some features.
+This is an Android Library that's implemented in compose to help you to build a RecyclerView with some features.

 ## Setup
 #### Step1: settings.gradle